 Higher commodity prices were the primary contributor to increased cash collections and payments for product purchases in 2017 compared to 2016.
 Cash received from derivative settlements was lower as commodity price spreads between the prices paid to counterparties and the fixed prices we received on those derivative contracts were lower in 2017 in comparison to 2016.
 Interest payments are lower this year largely due to lower average outstanding debt balances, offset by the timing of payments of interest on two new series of notes we issued in 2016.
 Cash payments for operating expenses and general and administrative expenses increased primarily due to higher compensation and benefits, contractor and other professional services, coupled with higher utilities and higher maintenance.
+The tax refund from net operating loss carry back was received in the second quarter of 2017, contributing to the change in cash tax paid net of refunds.
 Other cash payments in 2017 were higher mainly due to transaction expenses associated with the Permian Acquisition in 2017.